How to Freeze Rows and Columns in Microsoft Excel? 5 Easy Steps

 Scroll down through your worksheet.
 You’ll notice that the top row (the one you selected) remains fixed at the top of the Excel window, allowing you to see your header row while working with data further down the sheet.

-How do I unfreeze the row?
+How do I unfreeze the row in Excel sheet?

 - Go to the “View” tab.